turnerrainer/articles/Medium/Buerokratt-ADR-1.md

 It goes both for creating new services and keeping them up-to-date, not to mention much faster [time to market](https://en.wikipedia.org/wiki/Time_to_market).

 We foresee at least tens of procurements for the next year alone.
-By using DSL-based developments, at least our own core team is always fully aware of what kind of (Bükstack) components should be used, why they should be used and how much resources would it make sense to take.
-It means that planning and tracking technical developments can done by the whole team, not just the architect.
+By using DSL-based developments, at least our own core team is always fully aware of what kind of components should be used, why they should be used and how much resources would it make sense to take.
+It means that planning and tracking technical developments can be done by the whole team, not just the architect.

-Second, we can easily and very fast replace the core source code of all of our Bükstack or other DSL-based components while not changing the DSLs.
-This means that the actual services would still remain up and running even if the whole source code has been replaced.
+Second, we can easily and very fast replace the core source code of all of our DSL-based components while not changing the DSLs themselves.
+This means that there's no need to re-create e-services existed so far even if the whole source code has been fully replaced.

 Feel like replacing Java with Go in 2 weeks without telling anyone?
 Technically - no problem.
 Sounds like a far-fetched hypothetical situation?
 Not really if thousands of our clients could spend less on cloud fees just because of us deciding to switch to some other programming language.